A Brief History of Kayaking

 Kayaking Today

-Today’s kayaks are made from heavy-duty polyethylene plastics that can last as long as 10 to 15 years if properly cared for.
-They come in an array of colors, styles and lengths to choose from.
-Tandem kayaks are ideal for sharing with a friend, they are also harder to flip and easier to manage.
+Today’s kayaks are made from heavy-duty polyethylene plastics that can last 10 to 15 years if properly cared for.
+They come in an array of colors, styles, and lengths.
+Tandem kayaks are ideal for sharing with a friend; they are also harder to flip and easier to manage.

 Kayaking the Colorado River is a good place to test the waters.
 By booking a trip, you can experience the thrill of the sport in a safe environment and make some excellent memories.